swiftlang/swift-evolution/proposals/nnnn-closure-isolation-control.md

 Despite this being a useful pattern, it does not address the underlying inheritance semantic differences.

-There was also discussion about the ability to make synchronous methods on actors.
+There has also been discussion about the ability to make synchronous methods on actors.
 The scope of such a change is much larger than what is covered here and would still not address the underlying differences.

 ## Future directions